5 critical ways to protect cities from disastrous flooding

 In Bridgeport, Connecticut, the studio is working on a project to protect the South End of the city from chronic and acute flooding.
 Sturges says the proposal relies on a “rigorously engineered seawall” combined with green infrastructure.
 “In general, I believe we should make room for water, but there are many situations where we need both,” she says.

-Prepare for the worst — and protect the power grid
+Prepare for the worst—and protect the power grid

 “Preparation and more preparation, that is what countries that are successfully supporting their urban economies have done,” says Claire Weisz, an architect and founding principal at WXY, an architecture and urban design studio that specializes in public spaces and resilient design.